 Agile Release Train Abstract

-Release trains are organized around the enterprise’s significant value streams—those long-lived flows of value wherein an optimized development and delivery strategy creates the greatest economic benefit.
-From a lean perspective, the ART aligns teams to a common mission, schedule, and cadence and helps implement continuous product development flow.
+Release trains are organized around the enterprise’s significant Value Streams — those long-lived flows of value wherein an optimized development and delivery strategy creates the greatest economic benefit.
+The ART aligns teams to a common mission, schedule, and cadence and helps implement continuous product development flow.